contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 When you publish your API, you specify that it is in a stable state and is available to be used by end users or imported by other cells: you bring it into production.
 A Published cell (APIs, data stores, etc.) cannot undergo structural modifications or be deleted as this could break clients or other cells using it.

-Jump to the [Cell lifecycle](/technical-resources/apispark/guide/explore/lifecycle "Cell lifecycle") section of our online documentation for further information.
+Jump to the [Cell lifecycle](/technical-resources/apispark/guide/explore/cell-lifecycle "Cell lifecycle") section of our online documentation for further information.

 [Back to list](#list "Back to list of frequently asked questions")

-# <a name="03"></a>3.
+# <a class="anchor" name="03"></a>3.
 I want a resource to be accessible without authentication

 The API credentials (login/password) are used to identify the users of your API.
 If you want a Resource to be accessible without authentication, you can modify the security access directly on a method and set it to **Anyone**, meaning a user authenticated or not.